Brokerage options and other funds for those experiencing family violence in the northern metropolitan region.

 inTouch Multicultural Centre Against Family Violence

-inTouch is also funded to provide flexible support packages to CALD women across Victoria.
-Where an agency is unable to access flexible support packages through Kildonan or Anglicare, inTouch will consider an application for CALD women.
+inTouch is funded to provide flexible support packages to CALD women across Victoria.
+Where an agency is unable to access flexible support packages through Uniting or Anglicare, inTouch will consider an application for CALD women.

 A number of other services in the NMR have limited brokerage as part of their service offerings.
 Brokerage is often aimed at clients of these services.

-The Safe at Home Program provides support for women and children experiencing family violence to stay in their housing, when it is safe to do so.
+The Safer in the Home Program provides support for women and children experiencing family violence to stay in their housing, when it is safe to do so.
 Limited brokerage can be used to increase the security of properties.

 Victims Assistance Program